ashley7295/SQLiJava/README.md

 Consider this could be a login form on a website that anyone could access.
 This is a huge problem.

 OK, so how to fix?
 One very useful preventative measure is parameterized queries.
-Try replacing the SQL statement at PasswordDatabase:44 with a parameterized query, and then try the evil SQL again.
+Try replacing the SQL statement at PasswordDatabase's authenticateUser() method with a parameterized query, and then try the evil SQL again.
 It shouldn't work.
 This is why you should always user parameterized queries, and doubly always when user input is involved!